 Think tiling a splashback is beyond you?
 Think again.
 We've done it, so that means literally anyone can.
 It's not as much of a complex job as it sounds and it's a great way to cheaply add color and texture to your space.
 To find out how to tile a splashback head over to our step-by-step guide.

 You could of course also cheat the look by covering your current splashback in tile stickers.
 Etsy have some gorgeous options that are really affordable too.

 5. Change up your kitchen flooring with paint

-Got floor boards in your kitchen?
+Got floorboards in your kitchen?
 Paint them!
-This was a massive trend last year and looks like it will continue to be into 2020.
-White is an obviously choice for a sleek, modern look, but you could be brave and go for a dark moody colour or even whack out the stencils.
+This was a massive trend last year and looks like it will continue to be into 2021.
+White is an obvious choice for a sleek, modern look, but you could be brave and go for a dark moody color or even whack out the stencils.
 We've put together loads of ideas as well as a step-by-step on how to paint floorboards in our guide, so go and check that out.

 6. Create DIY kitchen cupboards with curtains

-If you would like guide (it's so easy) just check out our DIY kitchen cabinet feature.
+If you would like a guide (it's so easy) just check out our DIY kitchen cabinet feature.

 7. Update your worktops